mhdsedighi/DOC-Analyzer/ReadMe.txt

-How to use the Doc Analyzer APP:
+How to use the DOC Analyzer APP:

 1-Install Ollama ( from here https://ollama.com/download )